WordPress/gutenberg/packages/components/src/range-control/README.md

 - Type: `Number`
 - Required: No

+#### step

+This property can be used to change the number by which the value increments or decrements when the slider is moved.

+- Type: `Number`
+- Required: No
+- Default: 1

 ## Related components

 - To collect a numerical input in a text field, use the `TextControl` component.